hoytpr/Lacto_genome/scripts.md

 ```

 <a name="scr13"></a>
-Script 13: Extract the fastq file of the genomic reads and clean it
+Script 13: Extract the fastq file of the genomic reads and clean it [Note 4:](/notes.md#04)
 ```
 grep -A3 --file= gR1aaabacadNames LacR1aaabacad.fastq > gLacR1aaabacad.fastq
 grep -A3 --file= gR2aaabacadNames LacR2aaabacad.fastq > gLacR2aaabacad.fastq